 To maximise the benefits of crop rotation it is important that they be planted in the above order.

-Key vegetables in each of the four crop rotation groups
+Key vegetables in each of the four crop rotation groups.

-While crop rotation looks simple on paper there are several factors that can make putting a crop rotation plan into practise quite difficult at times.
+While crop rotation looks simple on paper there are several factors that can make putting a crop rotation plan into practise difficult at times.

 - Crop rotation plans assume that you use equal space to grow the different groups of vegetables but usually the spacing required is much more uneven.